A Note on Fuzzy Automorphism and Inner Automorphism of Groups: fuzzy automorphism and fuzzy inner automorphism of a group

 Now, let us consider a fuzzy homomorphism $I: G \cdots \to G$ such that $I(x, y) = 1$ if and only if $x = y$.
 It is easy to verify that $I$ is one-one and onto.
 Existence of such a map is shown in the next section.
-In the next lemma, we show that $I$ is in fact an identity map. \begin{lemma} For any fuzzy automorphism $f$, we have
+In the next lemma we show that $I$ is infact an identity map. \begin{lemma} For any fuzzy automomorphism $f$, we have

 \end{lemma} \begin{proof} Let $x \in G$ and $y$ be the fuzzy image of $x$ under $f$.
 Then Above implies that $y$ is fuzzy image of $x$ under $f\circ I$.
-Also But as $y$ is the fuzzy image of $x$ under $f$, above can be written as which means $y$ is a fuzzy image of $x$ under $I\circ f$.
+Also But as $y$ is the fuzzy image of $x$ under $f$, above can be written as which means $y$ is fuzzy image of $x$ under $I\circ f$.
 Therefore, result. \end{proof}